paritytech/substrate-analytics/README.md

 ### Routes

 #### Data ingestion
+`substrate-analytics` can work in one of two modes: with or without purging data after `LOG_EXPIRY_H` hours.
+The mode it operates under depends on which of the following two endpoints you send data to from your substrate nodes.
 - **`/`**
   - incoming telemetry (with expiry as set by `LOG_EXPIRY_H`) (ws) - set with this option in substrate cli: `--telemetry-url 'ws://127.0.0.1:8080 5'`
 - **`/audit`**
   - incoming telemetry with no expiry (ws) - set with this option in substrate cli: `--telemetry-url 'ws://127.0.0.1:8080/audit 5'`

 #### JSON endpoints
-`subtrate-analytics` includes a few convenience endpoints for common data.
+`subtrate-analytics` includes a few convenience endpoints to query for common data.
 - **`/stats/db`**
   - statistics about the postgres db, showing table and index sizes on disk
 - **`/nodes`**